 Meal prep is the holy grail of healthy eating.
 It allows you to cook once, eat all week, and save money.
 You can even meal prep on the weekend, so you have quick lunches for work during the week.

 Cook in batches whenever possible to save time and energy (and dishes!).
-If you’re making one meal for dinner tonight but have leftovers for tomorrow too, double up on those tasks so they take half as long again!
+If you’re making one meal for dinner tonight but have leftovers for tomorrow, double up on those tasks so they take half as long again!

 6. Lower Energy Costs

-The cost of energy is going up, and it’s not just because of the cost of oil.
-You can save money on your utility bills by taking steps to reduce your consumption.
+The energy cost is rising, and it’s not just because of the cost of oil.
+You can save money on your utility bills by reducing your consumption.
 Here are some tips for lowering your power usage:

-- Use fluorescent light bulbs in place of incandescent ones when possible (most major retailers sell them).
+- Use fluorescent light bulbs instead of incandescent ones when possible (most major retailers sell them).

-- Make sure all windows are properly sealed; drafty windows can waste as much as 40% of the heat generated by heating systems during the winter months.
+- Ensure all windows are appropriately sealed; drafty windows can waste as much as 40% of the heat generated by heating systems during winter.

 - Seal any cracks or holes in walls with caulking compound or weatherstripping tape.